mastixstudio/mastixstudio/IntroductionToAAD.md

 </div>

 - **Reverse Sweep or Reverse Pass:**
   In the reverse sweep, the computational graph is retraced using the tape from the forward sweep, starting from the output and working backward to the inputs.
-Using the chain rule and the sequence of operations recorded on the tape, sensitivities for the nodes are combined to calculate the sensitivities of the function.
+Using the chain rule and the sequence of calculations recorded on the tape, sensitivities for the nodes are combined to calculate the sensitivities of the function.

 <div align="center">
   <img src="https://github.com/mastixstudio/mastixstudio/blob/main/assets/images/reverse-sweep.svg" alt="Reverse sweep" style="width: 45%;">